Gazi2050/zet-js/README.md

 # zet.js
-zet.js is a flexible and easy full-stack JavaScript framework that simplifies web development with seamless frontend and backend integration, and more.
+zet.js is a flexible and easy-to-use JavaScript framework that simplifies web development.

 ### Create zet.js project
 ```